bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 88°
-- 71° dew point
+- 73° dew point
-- Clear
+- Cloudy
-- 59% humidity
+- 65% humidity
 - 5 mph wind
-- 0% cloud cover
+- 100% cloud cover
 - 45 AQI 🟩
+- 0.11 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>